aws-samples/sap-automated-hana-patching/README.md

 This sample code is used to create an AWS Systems Manager (SSM) automation document that will patch an SAP HANA database.
 Before implementing  this automation it is highly recommended to read the SAP Technical Documentation: https://docs.aws.amazon.com/sap/latest/sap-hana/automated-patching.html

-This sample code is a starting point for customers to understand how to build SSM automation documents that can help benefit the operation of SAP HANA workloads on AWS cloud.
+This sample code is a starting point for customers to build SSM automation documents that can benefit the operation of SAP workloads on AWS cloud.

 :thought_balloon: Automation code execution diagram